Electives temporarily on hold

-Electives information before the pandemic
+Electives information

 What does an elective with FONAS involve?